Klortho/jatsdoc/JatsAdaptation.md

 ## dtdanalyzer branch

 This is the original work I did on this project, before restarting it in October.
+I think I have redone all the important work from this branch, now, so this should forever remain a dead-end branch.

 - ~/git/Klortho/jqapi-dtdanalyzer has the code where I last left off
 - Here are the changes I made in the dtdanalyzer branch: